Stuff to Know Before You Go...

 Puerto Maldonado and the Rainforest: Here it will be hot and humid, with highs averaging 85 degrees, and lows averaging 65 degrees.
 In the rainforest, it (surprise surprise) rains often, although June is the beginning of the "dry" season.
 Usually the rain is heavy but short, but there can also be prolonged rains, so having a rain poncho or an umbrella will make the hike through the rainforest more comfortable if it rains.
 Also be prepared for muddy hiking trails.
 While the hot weather suggests shorts, the mosquitos and undergrowth on the trails suggest long light-weight pants.

 Cusco and the Andes Highlands.
 In the Andes, there will be more temperature variation, with highs between 65 and 80 degrees depending on whether it’s cloudy or sunny during the day.
 The sun is strong at high altitudes, so on a sunny day, you will feel like shorts and a t-shirt.
 But at night, the temperature typically dips into the 30's.
 The altitude (11,200 feet) makes the temperatures seem more extreme.
 It is common that during the day you'll be comfortable in a t-shirt, but at night you'll want a sweater and jacket.
 Rain is likely not likely at this time of year, but a windproof jacket will make the trip more pleasant.
 If you find you didn't bring warm enough clothes for Cusco, you can buy an alpaca or llama sweater there for $15 to $20, which will keep you plenty warm.

 What to Pack

-- up to 8 short-sleave shirts (e.g. polo, button-front shirts, blouses), depending on whether you think you can wear a shirt twice before washing
+- 2 short-sleave shirts (e.g. polo, button-front shirts, blouses) that you can wear more than once without washing

 - 2 pairs of light-weight jeans or khakis